By verbally or electronically accepting the Event Crowd mandate, You are therefore agreeing to these Terms and Conditions.

-1.1 WHO ARE THE EVENT CROWD
+1.1 WHO ARE THE “EVENT CROWD”

-We are “The Event Crowd”, registered in the United Kingdom as “NEXT LEVEL COURSES” under the company number 12358026.
+We are “Event Crowd” the trading name, registered in the United Kingdom as “NEXT LEVEL COURSES LIMITED” under the company number 12358026.

-Unit 6, Coy Pond Business Park, Ingworth Road, Poole, Dorset, BH12 1JY, United Kingdom.
+Our address is: Unit 6, Coy Pond Business Park, Ingworth Road, Poole, Dorset, BH12 1JY, United Kingdom.

 1.2 OUR RIGHTS

 These Terms and Conditions govern how Event Crowd runs the Event Crowd courses.

 The following Terms and Conditions represent an agreement between NEXT LEVEL COURSES LIMITED trading as Event Crowd, and You, the Student, (or any payee or guarantor on behalf of the Student), booked onto the Event Crowd course.
 By accepting a place on any Event Crowd course, You, the Student accepts all these Terms and Conditions.

 Event Crowd reserves the rights to update, replace, change or remove parts of the Event Crowd course where Event Crowd sees fit in its sole discretion or determined by law.
 This includes, but is not limited to; lectures, seminars, bonus content, assessments, templates, webinars, student learning portal, website, communication channels, policies and procedures.